Abdullah-Mohammed-OTU/Mobile_Devices_project/README.md

 ## Getting Started

 ### Backend (FastAPI)
+- Login logic is also deployed at `https://mobile-devices-project.onrender.com` (used by the app by default).
+The service may sleep when idle; if login fails, visit that URL in a browser, wait for the JSON `{"message": "API is running!"}`, then try logging in again.
+If it still fails, run the backend locally using the steps below.
 - Ensure you have Python 3.10+.
 - Create a virtual environment and install dependencies:
   - `cd backend`